momo2611/pinia-learn/README.md

-# piana
+# Piana

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with Vue 3 in Vite and using Pinia.

 ## Recommended IDE Setup